Launch QA

 Your 2026 launch testing checklist summary

 Print this page, assign owners, and check off each section before production.
-Need hands-on help with Android closed testing or iOS beta groups?
+Need hands-on help with Google Play closed testing?
 Explore pricing for managed plans or start with get testers for Android.
 Questions about your timeline — contact us.

-Related deep dives: Android pre-launch testing, TestFlight guide, mobile QA best practices 2026, and real users vs emulators.
+Related deep dives: Android pre-launch testing, mobile QA best practices 2026, and real users vs emulators.
 Ship when the checklist is green, not when the calendar says so.

-View testing plans and pricingCompare managed tester packages for Android closed testing and iOS beta support.
+View testing plans and pricingCompare managed tester packages for Google Play closed testing.FAQ

 Questions about this topic

-How long should mobile app launch testing take in 2026?
+How long should app launch testing take in 2026?

 How many real-device testers do I need?

-Google Play requires at least twelve opted-in closed testers for affected accounts; iOS external TestFlight supports thousands but quality beats quantity.
-A engaged group of fifteen to thirty testers covering your device matrix usually outperforms a hundred silent installs.
+Google Play requires at least twelve opted-in closed testers for affected accounts.
+An engaged group of fifteen to thirty testers covering your device matrix usually outperforms a hundred silent installs, and the buffer protects the continuous 14-day window if someone drops out.

 Can emulators replace real devices for launch QA?